Uberspace/manual/source/background-http-stack.rst

 =====

-nginx handles all the nitty gritty of accepting requests from browsers, making sure HTTPS works properly and passing requests through to configured :ref:`web backends <backends>`.
+nginx handles all the nitty gritty of accepting requests from browsers, making sure HTTPS works properly and passing requests through to configured :doc:`web backends <web-backends>`.
 It also connects to apache for more traditional web development needs.

 Within nginx each user domain gets their own ``server`` block.
 On a fresh